mesakhlolo/portfolio-infinite-learning/README.md

 "Good design is as little design as possible."

 In building this portfolio, I embraced simplicity, clarity, and minimalism.
 This approach not only streamlines the development process but also delivers a seamless and impactful experience for users.
-By minimizing unnecessary elements and focusing on essentials, the content can truly stand out and clean, straightforward, and effective.
+By minimizing unnecessary elements and focusing on essentials, the content can truly stand out, straightforward, and effective.
 CSS skill issue 🤓

 ## Pages